What are Pinterest Rich Pins? Benefits of Rich Pins

 When you create a business account or convert your personal account into a business type, you CAN use your business name as is, and not pretend that you are a person with a first name Star and the last name Bucks.

 Other advantages of Pinterest Business Account

-If you want to use Pinterest for business and commercial purpose, you have to use a business account.
+If you want to use Pinterest for business and commercial purposes, and reach your target audience or more people on Pinterest easily, you have to use a business account.
 This is a set of features only available for business accounts:

 - Pinterest analytics;